 In the city work session, staff said the painkillers are more deadly that other drugs and accidents.
 City Attorney Richard Carothers said it was "the" problem.

 Indeed, a recent report published by the National Center for Health Statistics at the Centers for Disease Control and Prevention, indicates that drug poisoning is the leading cause of death from injuries.
 And, that pain killers such as those that have codeine, cause most of those drug poisoning deaths.

-Penalties for pain clinics not conforming to the city's new standards include revocation or suspension of a business license.
-(See a full report of this new ordinance here.)
+Penalties for pain clinics not conforming to the city's new standards include revocation or suspension of a business license.)

 Vote: This measure passed unanimously, 3-0.
 Additionally, council lifted the moratorium.

-3. Items for Action: Alcoholic Beverage Ordinance Amendment
+3. Items for Act: Alcoholic Beverage Ordinance Amendment

-Summary: This item allows the Lilburn Police Department to hold property owners accountable for any alcohol brought on their premises.
+Summary: This item allows the to hold property owners accountable for any alcohol brought on their premises.
 City rules have only allowed for the person bringing the alcohol to be cited.

 Although the people who rented the hall told police that the property owners said it would be OK, so long as they hired a guard for the door, police could not city the property owners.
 Only the renter received a citation.